silentkevin/example-for-groovy-long-bug/README.md

 How to run:
 - Have docker installed on your system
-- run "docker run silentkevin/example-for-groovy-long-bug"
+- run `docker run silentkevin/example-for-groovy-long-bug`

 Issue Report Text: